SOSANA/mernStack/README.md

 ##### const mernStack = { MongoDB, ExpressJS, ReactJS, NodeJS };
 ___
 ## Quickstart for Development
-Open two terminal windows, cd into serverand in the other terminal cd into client.
+Open two terminal windows, cd into server and in the other terminal cd into client.
 Check out the readme's in both root folder's for more details.

 #### Install Dependencies in both directories
 ```